Kathy Liebert: Poker career

 At the 2004 World Series of Poker, Liebert won a gold bracelet in a $1,500 Limit Texas hold 'em Shootout event.
 Along with (Cyndy Violette and Annie Duke she was one of three women to win an open event in that year's WSOP.
 Liebert also appeared on and won the series 2005 Poker Royale: Battle of the Sexes.
 After being eliminated from the World Speed Poker Open in London in September 2005, Kathy provided commentary on the final table alongside Gary Jones.
 On June 1, 2008, Liebert made the final table of the $10,000 Pot-Limit Hold'em World Championship at the 2008 World Series of Poker and finished in 3rd place, earning $306,064.

-As of 2022, she has one World Series of Poker (WSOP) bracelet and her total live tournament winnings exceed $6,650,000.
+As of April 2025, she has one World Series of Poker (WSOP) bracelet and her total live tournament winnings exceed $7,000,000.

-Already a member of the Women in Poker Hall of Fame, in 2022 Liebert was nominated for the Poker Hall of Fame.
+Already a 2010 inductee of the Women in Poker Hall of Fame, in 2022 Liebert was nominated for the Poker Hall of Fame.

 Liebert now resides in Las Vegas, Nevada and Downey, California.